 If celery doesn't strike your dogs fancy, cucumbers offer similar breath-freshening benefits.
 Additionally, like celery, cucumbers have nearly non-existent fat and carbohydrate levels.
 This makes them a great treat for doggies that need to shed a few pounds.

 The refined cousin of the cucumber is the zucchini.
-These dark green veggies are packed with magnesium, vitamin C, and potassium.
-This brilliant combination of nutrients can help fight cardiovascular diseases, infections, and even cancer.
+These dark green veggies are packed with magnesium, vitamin C, and potassium, which can help support your dog’s immune system and help eliminate free radicals.

 Bad Vegetables for Dogs